-The day-to-day management of MPERS is delegated to the executive director who is hired by the Board.
-The executive director acts as an advisor to the Board on all matters pertaining to the system and, with the approval of the Board, contracts for professional services and employs the remining staff needed to operate the system.
+The day-to-day management of MPERS is delegated to the executive director, who is hired by the Board.
+The executive director serves as an advisor to the Board on all matters related to the system and, with the Board’s approval, contracts for professional services and employs the necessary staff to operate the system.

 Director’s Office